Clyde0513/quantum_for_portfolio_optimization/README.md

   - **Quantum advantage:** Expected at 20+ qubits where classical optimization becomes intractable
   - **Hybrid approaches:** Quantum sampling with classical post-processing proves effective

+**Task 1 (Mathematical Review):**

+- Identified binary decision variables, linear constraints, and quadratic objective
+- Understanding of the portfolio optimization formulation from the challenge image

+**Task 2 (Quantum Formulation):**

+- Converted constrained problem to unconstrained using penalty methods
+- Proper QUBO formulation with all constraints included

+**Task 3 (Quantum Program):**

+- Implemented VQE with QAOA ansatz (4 layers) and adaptive penalties
+- Hamiltonian construction and optimization

+**Task 4 (Solve with Quantum):**

+- Optimized and found quantum solutions (see above section for enhanced VQE)
+- Proper sampling and result interpretation

+**Task 5 (Classical Comparison):**

+- Implemented classical brute-force benchmark with simulated annealing with basin hopping algorithm
+- Performance comparison with releveant metrics (see examples below)

 ## How to Run

 1. Install dependencies: